Bachelor of Education, University of Georgia, USA

 Since graduating with a BA (HONS) in Primary Education back in 2009, I have been lucky enough to have had the opportunity to teach in a range of age phases, from three-year-old preschool students to Seventh Graders.
 I have taught at International Schools here on the North Coast since I arrived all those years ago and have felt privileged to meet so many inquiring young minds and their supportive families.
 I am so excited about the existence of ISLA Academy and am thrilled to be part of an excellent team of educators filling an educational gap that had been felt within the community for quite some time.
-When I am not in the classroom, you can find me in the office, where I act as Assistant Director.
+When I am not in the classroom, you can find me in the office, where I act as Director of Academics.
 Please do come by and say hello!

 In my spare time, I like to get creative, drawing, painting and making party decorations are some of my favorite things to do.
 I am very much looking forward to this jam-packed academic year and all of the fun that we will have along the way!

 Director of Operations